simp/pupmod-simp-simpkv/README.md

 * `root_path`: Root directory path for the key files

-  * User must ensure the parent directory of this file accessible to Puppet.
-  * Defaults to `/var/simp/libkv/file/<id>`
+  * Defaults to `/var/simp/libkv/file/<id>` when that directory can be created or '<Puppet[:vardir]>/simp/libkv/<name>' otherwise.

 * `lock_timeout_seconds`: Maximum number of seconds to wait for an exclusive file lock on a file modifying operation before failing the operation.

   * Defaults to 5 seconds.

-* `user`: Username of owner for created directories and files.

-  *  Defaults to user executing code.

-* `group`: Group name for created directories and files.

-  * Defaults to group executing code

 ## Limitations